 In 2008 the former Department of Animal Health and Production was divided in two independent departments: the Department of Animal Production (DAP) and the Department of Veterinary Services (DVS).
 These two departments have national responsibility.
 In line with MOA strategy, DVS focuses on animal health issues and compliance, and oversees implementation of SPS related regulations.
 Under DVS there are six divisions led by Deputy Directors, all veterinarians by background.
 In addition to the centralized structure at MOA, the veterinary services include 10 District Veterinary Offices (DVO) and 28 Sub-Districts Veterinary Offices (SDVO), some of the latter are co-located with DVO.
 The next level of the veterinary services structure is clusters, then extension areas and finally crushes.
-Whilst all DVOs are headed by veterinarians, not all the SDVO are headed by veterinary officers.
+Whilst all DVOs are headed by veterinarians, not all the SDVO are headed by veterinary officers and in some cases they are led by non-veterinary scientific officers.

-Figure 16 below presents the DVS organizational structure.
+Figure 16 presents the DVS organizational structure.